saurDaemon/Weather-and-News/README.md

    -wind speed

 #### Architecture
-Model-View-Presenter architure is used while developing the code.
+Model-View-Presenter architecture is used while developing the code.

 #### Network libraries
 For learning experience , 3 network API's are written using :